-A scholarship, equivalent to one semester's tuition, is awarded to the full-time student who demonstrates Christian character, academic excellence, student body involvement and Christian service in balance over the course of a full year of their program.
+A scholarship of \$1800 (applied over 2 semesters) is awarded to one full-time student each in College and PACE who demonstrates Christian character, academic excellence, student body involvement and Christian service in balance over the course of a full year of their program.
 Students do not apply for this scholarship; selections are made by the President's Cabinet.